waiting-for-dev/web_pipe/docs/using_rack_middlewares/injecting_middlewares.md

 # Injecting middlewares

-Middlewares can be injected at the moment an application is initialized, allowing you to override what you have defined in the DSL.
+You can inject middlewares at the moment an application is initialized, allowing you to override what you have defined in the DSL.

-For that purpose, you have to use `middlewares:` keyword argument.
+For that purpose, you have to use the `middlewares:` keyword argument.
 It must be a hash where middlewares are matched by the name you gave them in its definition.

 A middleware must be specified as an `Array`.
-First item must be a rack middleware class.
-The rest of arguments (if any) should be any option it may need.
+The first item must be a rack middleware class.
+The rest of the arguments (if any) should be any options it may need.

-This is mainly useful for testing purposes, where you can switch a heavy middleware and use a mocked one instead.
+That is mainly useful for testing purposes, where you can switch a heavy middleware and use a mocked one instead.

-In the following example, rack session mechanism is being mocked:
+In the following example, we mock the rack session mechanism:

 ```ruby
 # config.ru